Keksuccino/docs_fancymenu/docs/ice-and-fire.md

 - **Double-check You’re Editing the Correct File:** There might be a separate common configuration file, so make sure you’re editing **`iceandfire-client.toml`** (this is the client-specific configuration, not the common one).
 - **Back Up First:** It’s always a good idea to make a backup of the original config file before you modify it.
 - **Modpacks:** If you’re using a modpack, the config file might be inside the pack’s folder structure, but the principle remains the same.

-This method has been confirmed by users in the community—for instance, several users on the Feed The Beast forums mentioned finding and changing the `"Custom main menu"` option in **`iceandfire-client.toml`** solved their issue.
-(See discussion where a user noted, “set the ice and fire config to not display it in iceandfire-client.toml” and that the file is located in the config folder.) citeturn0search1

 Following these steps should disable the custom main menu provided by the mod so you can use your texture pack’s own main menu background.